Mittagong railway station

-Mittagong railway station is a heritage-listed railway station on the Main South line in New South Wales, Australia.
+Mittagong railway station is a heritage-listed railway station on the Main Southern line in New South Wales, Australia.
 It serves the town of Mittagong in the Southern Highlands.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The station opened on 1 March 1867.
 The station is the junction for the old alignment of the Main South Railway line from Picton, and for the now lifted line to the ghost town of Joadja.

 The Platform 1 station building was erected in 1873 and the wooden structure on Platform 2 in 1919 when the line was duplicated.

-Platforms & services
+Platforms and services

 Mittagong has two side platforms.
-It is serviced by NSW TrainLink Southern Highlands Line services travelling between Campbelltown and Moss Vale with limited morning services to Sydney Central and limited evening services to Goulburn.
+It is serviced by Sydney Trains Southern Highlands Line services travelling between Campbelltown and Moss Vale with limited morning services to Sydney Central and limited evening services to Goulburn.

-It is also serviced by NSW Trainlink Xplorer long-distance services from Sydney to Canberra and Griffith.
+It is also serviced by NSW TrainLink Xplorer long-distance services from Sydney to Canberra and Griffith.
 This is a request stop for this service (except for Sydney-bound Canberra/Griffith Xplorer on Thursdays and Sundays), so the trains stop only if passengers booked to board/alight here.